chainguard-dev/edu/content/open-source/melange/getting-started-with-melange.md

   build apko.yaml hello-minicli:test hello-minicli.tar \
   -k melange.rsa.pub
 ```
-This will build an OCI image based on your host system's architecture — most likely this will be `x86_64`.
+This will build an OCI image based on your host system's architecture.
+If you receive warnings at this point, those are likely related to the types of SBOMs being uploaded and can be safely ignored.

 The command will generate a few new files in the app's directory: